mateuszlesniak/laravel-example/README.md

 > ```

 1. Run `./vendor/bin/sail build`
-2. When project will be built run `./vendor/bin/sail up -d`
+1. When project will be built run `./vendor/bin/sail up -d`
-3. To run migrations for database run `./vendor/bin/sail artisan migrate`
+1. To run migrations for database run `./vendor/bin/sail artisan migrate`

 ## API

-Under `routes` folder exists latest postman collection for all available API routes.
+* Under **./routes** folder exists latest postman collection for all available API routes.

 ## Testing

+#### Report

+> For CLI report you can run `./vendor/bin/sail  artisan test --coverage`

+1. To generate tests report use `./vendor/bin/sail artisan test --coverage-html ./.coverage` command
+1. Report will be generated in **./.coverage** folder.
+Open *index.html* file to review it

+#### Run tests
-Run command `./vendor/bin/sail artisan test` to run all tests
+1. Run command `./vendor/bin/sail artisan test` to run all tests